Australian Government Bureau of Meteorology

 Bushy Park 7 day forecast

-Today: Cloudy.
-Very high chance of rain.
-The chance of a thunderstorm.
-Thunderstorms possibly severe with damaging winds and heavy rain which may lead to flash flooding.
-Winds N/NE 20 to 30 km/h.
-Daytime maximum temperatures around 30.
+Today: Partly cloudy.
+High chance of showers in the NE, medium chance elsewhere.
+The chance of a thunderstorm in the afternoon and evening, possibly severe with heavy rain which may lead to flash flooding E of Mt Isa.
+Winds S/SE 20 to 30 km/h.
+Daytime maximum temperatures 33 to 38.

 Forecast for Bushy Park (21.281°S, 139.7439°E, 394m AMSL) Sat Sun Mon Tue Wed Thu Fri Summary